Philippians 3:13

 "Forgetting what lies behind" (Philippians 3:13b).

-We must not be distracted with the success or failures of the past.
+We must not be distracted by the successes or failures of the past.
 It is so easy to focus on the past.
 Paul himself evidently was aware of this and included this in his statement.
-Any runner that turns around loses.
+Any runner who turns around loses.
 A winner strives toward the goal.
-So what is wrong about looking at the past?
+So what is wrong with looking at the past?
 Two things.

 a) First of all, if we have any tinge of success, turning around tends to lead us to pride.
 It is easy to become content rather than focus on the unknown future that might bring failure.